connected-web/gfx-suite/README.md

 - Need a way to repeat a batch by editing an existing prompt
 - Want a way to build queries on mobile by using icons/emojis tied to filters
 - Want a way to build variations on a prompt by combining word lists
+- Want a way to retrieve results from server
+- Want a way to edit descriptions / summaries of results

 ## Change log